hpiwowar/citation11k/analysis/stats.md

 The primary analysis in this paper examines the citation count of a gene expression microarray experiment, relative to availability of the experiment's data.

 The sample of microarray experiments used in the current analysis was previously determined (Piwowar, 2011; Piwowar, 2011).
 Briefly, a full-text query uncovered papers with wet-lab methods related to gene expression microarray data collection.
 The full-text query was characterized with high precision (90%, 95% confidence interval 86% to 93%) and a moderate recall (56%, 52% to 61%) for this task.
-Running the query in PubMed Central, HighWire Press, and Google Scholar identified <code class="knitr inline">1.1603 &times; 10<sup>4</sup></code> distinct gene expression microarray papers.
+Running the query in PubMed Central, HighWire Press, and Google Scholar identified <code class="knitr inline">11603</code> distinct gene expression microarray papers.
 The papers were published between 2000 and 2009.

 The independent variable of interest is the availability of gene expression microarray data.
 Data availability had been previously determined for our sample articles in (Piwowar, 2011), so we directly reused that dataset (Piwowar, 2011).
 Datasets were considered available if they were discovered in either of the two predominant gene expression microarray databases: NCBI's Gene Expression Omnibus (GEO), and EBI's ArrayExpress.